 - Videos that require a person to click to play can play with sound.

-Expanding creative must have a close button
+Add a close button

-Limit the size of the click to expand area
+Limit the size of the click-to-expand area

 The clickable area that triggers expansion should no more than 25-33% of the collapsed area of the creative.

-Automatically expanding creatives must collapse after 15 seconds
+Collapse automatically expanding creatives after 15 seconds

 - If a person interacts with the ad, the ad can stay open, otherwise it should collapse.
 For example, when an ad expands automatically, and the viewer clicks a "Play game" button, the ad can remain expanded.